 - If an owner is married with minor children, the owner does not get to choose who will inherit their property.
 The surviving spouse will automatically receive a life estate in the and the children have a future interest.
 Alternatively, the surviving spouse may elect to take the property as tenants in common with the children.
 (Note that if the homestead is owned by both spouses as tenants by the entireties the surviving spouse owns the property as a matter of law and this does not apply.)

 - Here is an example: Jack and Jane got married without a premarital agreement.
+Neither of them have children.
 Jane moved into Jack’s homestead property in Coral Gables, FL, and the two use it as their primary home.
 Jack always knew he wanted to give his home to his childhood friend, so Jack put in his will “I wish for my best friend, Bobby, to receive my home when I die.”
 When Jane submits the will to probate after Jack dies, the judge will give the property to Jane instead of Bobby because Florida’s homestead law will not allow Jack to give his home to anyone other than his surviving spouse.
 Therefore, Jane will end up with the homestead property, even though Jack wanted to give it to his best friend.

 - If an owner is not married and does not have minor children, there are no restrictions and the owner may give their homestead property to whomever they please.